odrodrig/ATX-Div-Hack/README.md

 # What is Got2Go?
 Got2Go is an app for folks looking for a quality public restroom in their area.
 The app was inspired by parents, especially dads, who have a hard time finding a proper changing stations or a safe space to take their daughters to potty.
-Yet, we understand that finding a public bathroom in most big cities is hard to do for everyone.
+Yet, we understand that finding a public bathroom in most big cities is difficult for a lot of people.
 We are starting with Austin as a use case and hope to expand this tool to include more major cities.